Azerbaijan Carpet Museum, Baku

 Even since the beginning, the museum housed not only carpets, but also other Azerbaijani art.
 Today, there are more than 14,000 exhibits, including rare carpets, exquisite jewelry, clothing, embroidery, delicate glass pieces, wood and felt.
 The first floor of the museum has flat-weave carpets and various examples of applied arts, including bags and saddles for horses.
 The second floor is pile carpets from the different regions in Azerbaijan, showing off the unique patterns and designs of this country.
 The third floor is all about modern designers, the history of the Carpet Museum, and a children’s room.

-The Azerbaijan Carpet Museum presents different schools and techniques of masters from around the entire republic covering various historical stages of the development of this art.
-Among the exhibits are part of Tabriz rug “Ovchulug” and Karabakh rug “Dragon carpet”, both weaved in the 17th century, as well as carpet “Khila Afshan” of the 18th century from the village of Khila.
-The personnel of the museum is put efforts to preserve and popularize this cultural heritage.
-There are different round-table discussions, exhibitions and symposiums organized, often under the aegis of UNESCO.
+The Azerbaijan Carpet Museum presents different schools and techniques from around the entire country, as well as covering various historical states and the development of carpet weaving.
+Among the exhibits are a spectacular Tabriz rug, called Ovchulug, and a Karabakh rug, the Dragon Carpet, both of which were woven in the 17th century, as well as the Khila Afshan carpet, woven in the 18th century in the village of Khila.
+Beyond just the exhibits, the people who work at the museum work to preserve and popularize the ancient art of carpet weaving by holding discussions, workshops, exhibitions, and symposiums, often with the support of UNESCO.